Log levels for log categories

 - The log file does not include any messages.

-- The log file includes messages that inform about severe errors that can cause the application to terminate.
+- The log file includes messages about severe errors that can cause the application to terminate.

-- The log file includes messages that inform about serious errors that might allow the application to continue running.
+- The log file includes messages about serious errors that might allow the application to continue running.

-- The log file includes Pega Platform -specific messages that indicate that a performance threshold has been exceeded, or that an event that affects the performance has occured.
+- The log file includes Pega Platform-specific messages that indicate that a performance threshold has been exceeded, or that an event that affects the performance has occurred.

-- The log file includes messages that inform about situations that might have an adverse performance implication.
+- The log file includes messages about situations that might have an adverse performance implication.

-- The log file includes messages that inform that a run-time event, such as startup or shutdown, has occurred.
+- The log file includes messages about a run-time events, such as startup or shutdown, that have occurred.

-- The log file includes messages that inform about informational events that are useful for debugging.
+- The log file includes messages about informational events that are useful for debugging.

-- The log file includes messages of all levels.
+- The log file includes messages for all levels.